hutscape/cactus/readme.md

-# hippo
+# ariel

-> measure temperature and humidity periodically
+> :sweat_drop: Measure humidity and temperature periodically or on button press

 ## Getting started